Principal Investigator: Frank G. Hillary, Ph.D.

 Current Graduate Students

-Rachel Bernier is a fifth year graduate student in Dr. Frank Hillary’s lab.
+Rachel Bernier is a sixth year graduate student in Dr. Frank Hillary’s lab.
 She earned her B.A. in Psychology from the College of the Holy Cross in Worcester, MA in 2011.
 Following graduation Rachel spent two years working as a clinical research assistant for the

 Neuropsychology Program at Rhode Island Hospital in Providence, RI.
 For her Master's, Rachel used graph theory and functional MRI to examine changes in network dynamics during recovery from moderate to severe traumatic brain injury.

-Emily Grossner is a third year graduate student in Dr. Frank Hillary’s lab.
+Emily Grossner is a fourth year graduate student in Dr. Frank Hillary’s lab.
 She received her B.A. in Psychology from Franklin & Marshall College in Lancaster, PA in 2012.
 Following her undergraduate career, she earned her M.S. in Experimental Psychology with a focus in neuropsychology from Saint Joseph's University in Philadelphia, PA in 2015.
 Emily's past work has focused in concussion and mild TBI, examining the reliability and validity of new neuropsychological assessments of cognitive functioning.
 Currently, Emily is interesting in shifting focus to moderate to severe TBI and examining areas of cognitive and brain dysfunction.

-Kristine is a first year graduate student in the lab.
+Kristine is a second year graduate student in the lab.
 She received her B.A. in Cognitive Science from the University of Virginia in 2010.
 Following graduation, she spent time in Lille, France, as an English teaching assistant in two schools.
 She then transitioned to a position in clinical assessment at Walter Reed National Military Medical Center working with military service members who suffered traumatic brain injuries.
 Most recently, she worked as a study coordinator at Walter Reed Army Institute of Research and the National Institutes of Health, studying the effects of chronic exposure to low level blast in both military and law enforcement personnel.

 Undergraduate Research Assistants

-Madison is a sophomore at Penn State and is majoring in Psychology with a focus on Neuroscience and minoring in art history.
+Madison is a junior at Penn State and is majoring in Psychology with a focus on Neuroscience and minoring in art history.
 After graduation, she plans on attending graduate school to further her studies in the field of Neuroscience.
 In her spare time, Madison enjoys attending PSU football games, cooking, and hiking.

-Shea is a sophomore majoring in Psychology with a focus on Neuroscience and a minor in Biology.
+Shea is a junior majoring in Psychology with a focus on Neuroscience and a minor in Biology.
 She hopes to attend graduate school to pursue Neuropsychology as a career.
 Shea is a fitness instructor and is involved in PSU club XC and the Penn State DMAX chapter.
 Shea enjoys running, hiking, and playing volleyball.

-Alex is currently a junior double majoring in Biology and Psychology (focusing in Neuroscience) at Penn State.
+Alex is currently a senior double majoring in Biology and Psychology (focusing in Neuroscience) at Penn State.
 Upon completion of his undergraduate studies he plans on attending medical school where he will further his knowledge of Neuroscience.
 When not involved in school, Alex enjoys the PSU football games, outside activities like soccer and hiking, and volunteering.

 Umesh "Umi" Venkatesan